More to Explore

 In 1928, Annie’s father, Chee Dodge, stepped down from the position of Navajo Tribal Chairman.
 When Annie completed her studies in the eleventh grade, she decided to return to sheep herding at her father’s home in Arizona.
 Although her formal education had ended at this time, she later returned to school and earned a Bachelor's Degree in Public Health from the University of Arizona in Tucson.
 Ultimately she received an honorary Doctorate in Humanities from the University of New Mexico in Albuquerque for her tireless efforts to better the lives of the Navajo people.

-Instead of a traditionally arranged Navajo marriage, Annie chose her husband, George Wauneka, whom she had met while at the Albuquerque Indian School.
-George was of a different clan but because he came from a highly respected Blue Canyon family from near Fort Defiance, Annie’s step-mother Nanabah and Chee Dodge approved the marriage and the families exchanged gifts in a traditional manner.
+Instead of following tradition wherein parents selected the groom, Annie chose her husband, George Wauneka, whom she had met while at the Albuquerque Indian School.
+George came from a highly respected Blue Canyon family from near Fort Defiance, Annie’s step-mother Nanabah and Chee Dodge approved the marriage and the families exchanged gifts in the Navajo marriage ceremony.

 In October 1929, Annie married George Wauneka in a traditional Navajo ceremony.
 The following year, Chee Dodge, who owned two large ranches, relocated the young couple from Sonela to the Tanner Springs Ranch in Arizona.
 They elected to build a “modern house” made of sandstone and set with mortar.
 It had a flat roof and several rooms with windows, a front porch, electricity, running water, a fenced yard, and was positioned next to the Klagetoh School.